tracy-git123/tracy-git123.github.io/projects/sendydeliverytime.md

 4 	1222.606838
 ```

-Further tuning to the model and regression can be applied to lower the RMSE.
+RMSE ≈ 794 seconds (~13 minutes) suggests substantial error.
+To lower the RMSE, further tuning of the model can be applied such as including more attributes.
+Alternatively, a simpler linear regression model may be used if only 3 attributes will be used.